glnovelli/glnovelli/README.md

 Welcome to my space!
 Let me introduce myself:

 I am Guilherme Novelli, an aspiring Data Scientist.
-Previously graduated as a mechanical engineer, with a strong background in research, I am now enrolled in a graduate specialization in Data Science and Big Data.
+Formerly graduated as a mechanical engineer, with a strong background in research, I am now enrolled in a graduate specialization in Data Science and Big Data.
 My journey from fluid mechanics to Python scripts has been quite a ride.
 I've got a thing for turning numbers into stories and making complex problems crumble with the power of programming.

 My main interests are Python, Machine Learning and Deep Learning.
 I am always on the quest for knowledge.